RubyAspire/BasicParallaxWebsite/README.md

 # Basic Parallax website about chess

-Contains facts about chess and the top 6 bestr players
+Contains facts about chess and the top 6 best players